nestjs/docs.nestjs.com/content/security/authentication.md

 }
 ```

-#### Implementing Passport Twitter
+#### Implementing A Provider-Specific OAuth2 Strategy

+Each OAuth2 provider has different options and configurations.
+Make sure to read up on each provider's options to ensure all the values are passed correctly.
+See the list for supported providers [here](https://github.com/jaredhanson/passport/wiki/Strategies).

-In order to use an AuthGuard with [passport-twitter](http://www.passportjs.org/packages/passport-twitter/), extend the built-in AuthGuard class and override the `handleRequest()` method.
+In this example, we're going to implement an AuthGuard using the [passport-twitter](http://www.passportjs.org/packages/passport-twitter/) strategy.
+Start by extending the built-in `AuthGuard` class and override the `handleRequest()` method.
 ```typescript
 @Injectable()
 export class TwitterAuthGuard extends AuthGuard('twitter') {